john-bradshaw/john-bradshaw/README.md

 # Hi I'm John! 👋

-I'm a postdoc in the Coley Research Group at MIT, previously I was a PhD student in Machine Learning at the University of Cambridge/Max Planck Institute for Intelligent Systems.
+I'm a postdoc in the Coley Research Group at MIT.
+Previously, I was a PhD student in Machine Learning at the University of Cambridge/Max Planck Institute for Intelligent Systems.
 On my GitHub you can find the code for my papers as well as my implementations for some general ML algorithms.
 Some highlights include:

 ## 📄 Code for Papers
 [Synthesis DAGs](https://github.com/john-bradshaw/synthesis-dags) is code for our paper ["Barking up the right tree: an approach to search over molecule synthesis DAGs"](https://arxiv.org/abs/2012.11522).